rust-lang/book/nostarch/chapter11.md

 perform common operations, so we always need to indicate which functions are tests.

-The example function body uses the `assert_eq!` macro [2] to assert that 2 + 2
+The example function body uses the `assert_eq!` macro [2] to assert that `result`, which contains the result of adding 2 and 2, equals 4.
-equals 4.
 This assertion serves as an example of the format for a typical test.
 Let’s run it to see that this test passes.

 The `cargo test` command runs all tests in our project, as shown in Listing 11-2.